General Program Requirements

 I’m studying abroad.
 How can I fulfill the Lawton Scholars Program requirements?

-Is it possible for the Lawton Scholarship grant to be awarded for Winter Interim study abroad trips?
+Is it possible for the Lawton to be awarded for Winter Interim study abroad trips?

-The Lawton Scholarship is only awarded in Fall and Spring semesters.
-However if you have access funds from the Fall semester, you may apply those to your study abroad trip.
-We also would like to encourage you to apply for the Study Abroad Diversity Scholarship.
-The application to do so is below.
+Lawton is only awarded in Fall and Spring semesters.
+We encourage you to apply for the Study Abroad Diversity Scholarship.

 I am studying abroad.
 How do I prove that I met with my Academic Advisor?